PegasisForever/python_handouts/README.md

 11. Lists and Tuples
 12. Advanced Function
 13. Import Statement
-14. Object-Oriented (Basic Terms) X
+14. Object-Oriented Programming
-15. Object-Oriented (Class) X
+15. How to Use a Class
+16. How to Create a Class
-16. Use Tkinter to Build GUI Applications X
+17. Use Tkinter to Build GUI Applications X

 ## Road Map